ropensci/neotoma/README.md

 + `get_chroncontrol` - Get chronological information used to build the age-depth model for the record.
 [API](http://api.neotomadb.org/doc/resources/chroncontrol)

 ### Recent Changes
++ 1.5.1: Minor fix to the `get_dataset` for site level datato account for some datasets with empty submission data.
+Some style changes to code (non-functional changes)
 + 1.5.0: More extensive testing to support multiple dataset types.
 Water chemistry datasets still unsupported.
 Function `read.tilia` added to read Tilia (http://tiliait.com) style XML files.
 Moved to using `xml2`, `httr` and `jsonlite` to support parsing.
 + 1.4.1: Small changes to `get_geochron` to address bug reports and improve object `printing` methods.
 + 1.4.0: Added `plot` method for datasets, sites & downloads.
 Fixed a bug with records missing chronologies.